mstksg/inCode/copy/entries/typed-sm-lc-1.md

 Firstly, it might help to recognize the general pattern where `STy` (the singleton) appears.
-It _usually_ pops up whenever we have existentially scoped variable, like in `data SomeValue = forall t.
+It _usually_ pops up whenever we have existentially scoped variables, like in `data SomeValue = forall t.
 SomeValue (STy t) (EValue t)`.
 In this case, the `t` is completely lost to the outside world, and `STy t` is used to allow us to recover a runtime witness to what `t` was, after pattern matching on `STy`.
 This is the _dependent sum_ pattern, and is similar to how typeclasses are used for *Data.Dynamic*.